astrandb/ajax-security-hass/README.md

 - ✅ Open source and auditable
 - ✅ Subject to community scrutiny

 **Security note**: All security-critical code (authentication, encryption, credential handling) is carefully reviewed and follows Home Assistant best practices.
-The integration uses only official Ajax APIs and maintains the same security standards as the official Ajax mobile app.

 We believe in **full transparency** about our development process.
 If you have concerns or questions, please open an issue!